cenkozturrk/CleanCodePatterns/EagerLazyLoading/README.md

 # Lazy Loading & Eager Loading

 ## Overview
-This project demonstrates the difference between **Lazy Loading** and **Eager Loading** in Entity Framework Core with AsNoTracking().
+This layer demonstrates the difference between **Lazy Loading** and **Eager Loading** in Entity Framework Core with AsNoTracking().
 These techniques control how related data is retrieved from the database.

 ## Lazy Loading
 Lazy Loading loads related data **only when accessed** in code.
 It minimizes initial database queries but can lead to performance issues due to multiple queries.